Skip to content

 1. Supply Chain Analytics Falls Short Due to Lack of Shipment Data Interoperability.

 Despite the potential of supply chain analytics, its effectiveness is often undermined by the fragmented, ambiguous nature of shipment data and tracking statuses.
 This disjointed situation leads to shipment data interoperability issues.
 Hence, supply chains are hampered in gaining a comprehensive view of their operations, leading to misinformed decisions and inefficiencies.
-Indeed, this lack of data interoperability between organizations makes it difficult to establish a common digital framework for communication.
-Surprisingly, most supply chain managers do not fully realize how big of a problem shipment data interoperability is.
-To detail, below are 11 reasons why shipment data interoperability is such a problem for supply chain analytics and decision-making.
+Indeed, this lack of data interoperability between organizations makes it difficult to establish a common digital framework for seamless communication and shared insights.

 2. Ambiguous, Customized Tracking Statuses Are Holding Back Supply Chain Analytics and Better Decision-Making.

 Over the years, supply chains have created countless customized tracking status interfaces.
 These customized data integrations have created a labyrinth of data flows, making digital supply chains neither seamless nor very insightful.
 As a result, data interoperability issues are now the norm, resulting in poor operational visibility for most supply chains.
 Surprisingly, new tech like AI won’t resolve these interoperability issues.
-This is because this is primarily a business problem where the data lacks the operational clarity to communicate meaningful information to the intended recipients.
-Moreover, this challenge is worsening as we increase functionality, automation, and global expansion of our supply chains.
+This is because this is both an operational and a data problem.
+More specifically, the data lacks the operational clarity to communicate meaningful information to the intended recipients.

 For a detailed discussion on this subject to include examples, see my article, Custom-Built Shipment Statuses: Digital Supply Chains Can Do Better And Need A Reckoning To Eliminate This Insidious Habit.